2014 Shot in the Arm for Public Health

 Gerald Chan worked on a master’s degree and then a doctorate at the School of Public Health at Harvard in the 1970s.
 After that he pursued medical research for a period.
 Eventually he entered the family business of real-estate development and founded his own investment fund.

 Chan’s gift was just the latest and largest in a string of donations that have energized this field.
-Michael Bloomberg has provided major funding to build up the school of public health at Johns Hopkins University.
+Michael Bloomberg provided tens of millions of dollars to build up the school of public health at Johns Hopkins University (the world's largest).
+Then in 2016 he gave the school an additional $300 million.
 In 2014, Michael Milken donated $40 million to the school of public health at George Washington University.
-In 2007 the Rollins family doubled the size of the public health facility at Emory University with a $50 million grant, and the Gillings family made a similar $50 million investment in the school at University of North Carolina at Chapel Hill.
-And Columbia’s public health program was strengthened by one of the first large philanthropic infusions to this field, a $33 million gift in 1998 by Joseph Mailman.
+In 2007 the Rollins family doubled the size of the public-health facility at Emory University with a $50 million grant, and the Gillings family made a similar $50 million investment in the school at the University of North Carolina at Chapel Hill.
+And Columbia’s public-health program was strengthened by one of the first large philanthropic infusions to this field, a $33 million gift in 1998 by Joseph Mailman.